Table of Contents

 - Epivir (lamivudine)

 Epivir and Viread are drugs that are approved for the treatment of HIV and also have activity against HBV.
-If you are infected with both HBV and HIV and you are being treated for your HIV with Epivir or Viread, your HBV infection could get worse if you stop taking the drug.
+Similarly, Descovy and Genvoya contain tenofovir alafenamide (new brand name Vemlidy for the treatment of hepatitis B).
+If you are infected with both HBV and HIV and you are being treated for your HIV with Epivir, Viread, Descovy, or Genvoya, your HBV infection could get worse if you stop taking the drug.

 Studies have shown that therapy with two drugs that are active against HBV may be more effective than therapy with just one anti-HBV drug.
 The combination of Viread and Epivir was shown to be more effective than Epivir alone for treatment of HBV in patients who were also infected with HIV.

 Any of the drugs used to treat HBV infection may cause side effects .
 Talk to your health care provider about managing side effects and tell him or her if your symptoms get worse.
 Also talk to your provider if you are pregnant or planning on becoming pregnant , as some of these drugs should be avoided by pregnant women or women who are breastfeeding.

 Talk with your health care provider about treatment options and continue to get checked on a regular basis to prevent or minimize liver damage.
 In addition to medical treatment, you can improve the health of your liver by: